Academic Expectations and Program Requirements

 Qatar Students

-Formal application for a degree at Texas A&M University at Qatar is done via the Howdy Portal.
-Students should navigate to the My Record tab and use the link in the Degree Evaluation channel to submit an Application for Graduation.
-Students must also pay the required diploma fee and the optional regalia fee (if planning to attend the commencement ceremony) using the online payment portal.
+Formal application for a degree at Texas A&M University at Qatar is made by submitting an Application for Graduation via the Howdy Portal.
+Students must also pay the required diploma/graduation fee and the optional regalia fee (if planning to attend the commencement ceremony) using the online payment portal.
 Applications for graduation should be submitted by the deadline stated in the Texas A&M University at Qatar academic calendar.
-Under unusual circumstances, an application for a degree may be accepted after the stated deadline.
+Under certain circumstances, an application for a degree may be accepted after the stated deadline.

 Students must have settled all financial obligations to the university and Qatar Foundation prior to receiving a diploma.